 - Make or buy costumes in light-coloured material.

-- Place strips of reflective tape on the back and front of costumes, so that drivers can better see your child.
+- Place strips of reflective tape on the back and front of costumes so drivers can better see your child.

 - Costumes should fit properly to prevent trips and falls.
-Avoid items such as oversized shoes, high heels, long dresses and long capes.
+Avoid oversized shoes, high heels, long dresses and long capes.

 - Dress your child for the weather.
 Add layers if needed.

-- Put your child’s name, address and phone number on their costume.
+- Please put your child’s name, address and phone number on their costume.

-- Children under 10 should be accompanied by an adult for trick or treating.
-By the age of 10, some children are ready to go trick-or-treating with a group of friends.
+- An adult should accompany children under 10 for trick or treating.
+By age 10, some children are ready to go trick-or-treating with a group of friends.

-- Keep in mind that gum and hard candy can pose a choking risk for young children.
+- Remember that gum and hard candy can pose a choking risk for young children.